Free Trial

 Best Practices for Improving Local Search Visibility

 A few simple tweaks can go a long way in earning more search visibility.
-Here's a quick list of local SEO strategies.
-To learn more about these strategies, head over to Local SEO Tips: 12 Best Practices to Improve Local Search Visibility
+Here's a list of 12 local SEO tips and strategies to implement:

 #1.
 Optimize your Google Business and Apple Business Connect Profile Listings

-Optimizing your Google Business and Apple Business Connect Profiles is a must for local SEO.
-This opens the door to additional discovery.
+Optimizing your Google Business and Apple Business Connect Profiles is a must for local SEO as it opens the door to additional discovery.

-You can enhance your listing by responding to reviews, having updated store hours, correct contact information, and plenty more.
+You can enhance your listing by responding to reviews, keeping store hours updated, providing correct contact information, adding direct links (menus, appointments, services), and more.

 As local search becomes more visual, businesses can also optimize their listings by using unique, high-quality images and videos for each category or product on their profiles.